dgoldman0/homeless/warp-complex/FAQ.md

 ## What is the order of service for the active rail architecture?

-First the service prepares support.
+Generally, first the service prepares support.
 It then carries the packet.
 It must then catch the packet before fade shift, followed by throat relaxation and service reset.

 Prepare support -> carry packet -> catch packet -> fade shift -> relax throat -> reset.

+More specifically...

+Adiabatically prepare support
+→ carry packet inside the supported rail
+→ catch/rematch packet before release
+→ fade shift while support remains available
+→ complete a slow support decompression shoulder
+→ softly unwind angular capacity and reset